 Yes.
 While your manuscript may be written following whichever style is recognized and appropriate for your discipline, your final document must minimally adhere to certain formatting guidelines for publication.
-Review our Thesis and Dissertation Formatting Guidelines for details.
+Review our Guidelines for Electronic Thesis and Dissertation Preparation and Submission document for details.
 Please pay particular attention to the format of the title page, table of contents, references and page numbering and be sure there are no blank pages in your document.

-You will submit your thesis or dissertation as a PDF via the ETD submission website.
+You will submit your thesis or dissertation as a PDF via the ProQuest ETD submission website.
 Your supplemental files may be uploaded in other formats, but the main text of your document should be submitted in a PDF File.

-As you’re writing your dissertation, refer to the ProQuest website for tips on how to format your manuscript so that your later conversion to PDF from MS Word, LaTex, etc. will go smoothly.
+As you’re writing your dissertation, refer to the ProQuest ETD submission website for tips on how to format your manuscript so that your later conversion to PDF from MS Word, LaTex, etc. will go smoothly.
 You can convert your Word document to PDF on the computers in UB’s libraries which are all equipped with Adobe Acrobat.
 Alternatively, during the submission process, you will have the opportunity to use a “PDF converter.”

 To begin the submission process, you will need: